To send a message to the Group Leader, please email to:

 Current Group Status: Vacancies

-In the last two years we have had talks on Electric Traction on the Railways, the History of Amberley Museum, the Cold War and the V Force Nuclear Deterrent, Brick Making, the Mille Miglia, WWl Mining & the Trenches, Chinook Helicopters in the Falklands Campaign, Crossrail, Bloodhound SSC, the History of Crystal Palace, the London-Portsmouth Barge Route, George & Robert Stephenson, and the History of Computing.
-We have also visited Bursledon Museum, Bletchley Park, the Great Dorset Steam Fair and the RAF Museum at Hendon.
+In recent years we have had talks on the V Bomber Force, Brick Making, WWl Mining & the Trenches, Chinook Helicopters in the Falklands Campaign, Bloodhound SSC, the London-Portsmouth Barge Route, George & Robert Stephenson, Animal Power, the Efficiency of Steam Engines and Early Computing.

 Our mission is to explore Britainís industrial heritage through talks, discussion and site visits, which are arranged to suit the group and the opening arrangements of the sites to be visited.
 We hear presentations prepared by members on topics of specialist knowledge and also invite outside speakers.

 Please sign up for the visits at the meetings or contact the organisers at email@example.com